 It was made by Women’s Health NSW and Digital Storytellers in October 2024 using monies from the Sexual Violence Project Fund administered by the NSW Department of Communities and Justice.

-The video below contains captions.
+The digital story below contains captions.